JAugusto42/yogurt/README.md

 # Archpkg
-Archpkg is a simple AUR helper for Arch Linux writed in Ruby Programming Language and use the pacman syntax.
+Archpkg is a simple AUR helper for Arch Linux written in Ruby Programming Language and uses pacman syntax.

 ## Requirements
 Ruby >= 2.4